-Recently my friend brought a new Laptop.
-He installed Red Hat Linux workstation 4.0.
+Recently a friend of mine, brought a new Laptop.
+He installed Red Hat Enterrpise Linux workstation 4.0.
 However, after installation he realized that he lost all his Mozilla thunderbird emails and Firefox bookmarks, chat client logs and other files.

-I told him just copy all old files from /home/you to new system /home/you directory.
+I told him just copy all old files from /home/$you to a new system /home/$you directory.
 He was trying some age-old tutorial from net, which explains how to copy files using tar and restore it back to new system.
-During this procedure, he was messing up with file system permission.
+During this procedure, he was messing up with file system permissions.

 Finally, with frustration he brought both laptops to my place.
 I demonstrate both of following methods that can copy files in jiffy.